-In today’s rapidly changing family culture, parents often find it necessary to find child-care alternatives to a stay-at-home parent.
-The early childhood program of the Southern Union Conference strives to offer healthy, safe, Christian environments as a child-care alternative.
+In today’s family culture, parents need assistance and often find it necessary to choose a child-care alternative to a stay-at-home parent.
+The early childhood program of the Southern Union Conference is designed to offer healthy, safe, Christian environments to fill that need.

 For more information, please visit the Adventist EDGE